1fatgmc/HandCab/README.md

 ---
 ## Building

-You can find a detailed build of the throttle on my website: https://1fatgmc.com/RailRoad/DCC/HandCab-Index.html
+You can find a detailed step-by-step build of the throttle on my website: https://1fatgmc.com/RailRoad/DCC/HandCab-Index.html

 ---